Cray-HPE/docs-csm/operations/encryption/Overview.md

 This controller is deployed by default in CSM with the `cray-kubernetes-encryption` Helm chart.

-By default encryption is not enabled and must be enabled after install.
+By default, encryption is not enabled and must be enabled after install.

 ## Table of contents